My parents read to us – A LOT. And I always envisioned myself reading to my kids, I figured all kids love books and stories.

 I mentioned this one earlier, and it was also an instant hit with our son.
 It has tiny finger-sized holes where the caterpillar has “eaten” his way through the book – and it is SO MUCH FUN to test each hole.

 The Noisy Train Book

-This one is BOUND to be a hit, with a build in sound button and pop-ups.
+This one is BOUND to be a hit, with a built-in sound button and pop-ups.
 It’s still board book style, so it’s pretty heavy-duty – which is great for tiny people who don’t understand things like “tearing” and “bending”.